Dance Artist / choreographer / movement director

 "Simple tap, ballet and 'freestyle' were on offer in the 400 year old, dusty church hall, but it gave me those first few moments of performance that sparked my creative ambitions.

-I studied contemporary and neoclassica dance techniques and toured throughout the Midlands, performing works from (then) upcoming choreographers Morgann Runacre-Temple (Ballet Ireland), Regina Wielingen (Rambert) and also Jamie.
-We received rave reviews as young newcomers at the Edinburg Fringe Festival until in 2008 I decided to audition for the prestigious London Contemporary Dance School, a.k.a 'The Place'...and to my surprise (and to Nia's delight), got in!
+I studied contemporary and neoclassical dance techniques while touring the Midlands.
+I performed works from (then) upcoming choreographers Morgann Runacre-Temple (Ballet Ireland), Regina Wielingen (Rambert) and also Jamie.
+We received rave reviews at the world reknowned, Edinburg Fringe Festival until in 2008 I decided to audition for the prestigious London Contemporary Dance School, a.k.a 'The Place'...and to my surprise (and to Nia's delight), got in!

 "'The Place' gave me all and everything I never knew I needed to know about contemporary dance.
 We had the pleasure of working with some of the finest contemporary directors and choreographers, including Richard Alston, (resident dance company to The Place), Tom Dale, Ben Duke of 'Lost Dog Dance Company' and most notably Daniel Kramer (King Kong), for whom I performed for in 'Pictures from an Exhibition' at The Young Vic.

 On top of our heavy technique training schedule, we had a high focus on improvisation and choreography, and through building strong creative relationships between my colleagues, I feel like we built a power house of choreographic energy and healthy competition.